The Best Cheap First Cars for New Drivers in 2025

 Kia Picanto (2011-2016)

-If you’re looking for a car that’s cheap to insure yet also offers low If you’re looking for a car that’s cheap to insure yet also offers low running costs elsewhere, then it’s hard to look past the Kia Picanto, specifically the model that was produced between 2011 and 2016.
-To benefit from low insurance, you’ll need to go for one of the lower powered 65bhp 1.0-litre models, but that’s more than enough to be getting on with, especially if you’ll be doing the majority of your driving around town.
+If you’re looking for a car that’s cheap to insure and offers low ownership costs on the whole, then it’s hard to look past the Kia Picanto, specifically the model that was produced between 2011 and 2016.
+To benefit from low insurance you’ll need to go for one of the lower-powered 65bhp 1.0-litre models, but that’s more than enough to be getting on with – especially if you’ll be doing the majority of your driving around town.

-As well as cheap insurance, you’ll also benefit from decent economy; 50mpg is more than achievable, and if your budget will stretch to around £6,000, you could get a car still covered by Kia’s class-leading seven-year warranty.
-Granted, the Picanto isn't the roomiest car in the class, and you might find the 1.0-litre engine becomes a little vocal at higher speeds.
+As well as cheap insurance you’ll also benefit from decent fuel economy; 50mpg is more than achievable.
+Granted, the Picanto isn't the roomiest car in the class, and you might find the 1.0-litre engine becomes a little noisy at higher speeds.
 But as an all-round package it still takes some beating.
 For a young driver who wants low running costs, as well as a car that’s easy to drive, the Kia makes a very good case for itself.

 Kia Picanto Review